canonical/mysql-operator/README.md

 The [MySQL](https://www.mysql.com/) operator provides an open-source relational database management system (RDBMS).
 This repository contains a Juju Charm for deploying MySQL on machines.

-This charm is currently in development, with High Availability via Group Replication as a short-term goal.

 ## Usage

 To deploy this charm using Juju 2.9.0 or later, run: